fsmosca/sgoa/terms_of_service.md

 _Last Updated: 2024-01-12_

 Welcome to StreamlitApp!
 We are excited to have you aboard.
-Please read these Terms of Service ("Terms", "Terms of Service") carefully before using the [Your App URL] website and the StreamlitApp mobile application (the "Service") operated by [Your Legal Company Name] ("us", "we", or "our").
+Please read these Terms of Service ("Terms", "Terms of Service") carefully before using the [Your App URL] website and the StreamlitApp mobile application (the "Service") operated by XYZRQGBS Company ("us", "we", or "our").

 Your access to and use of the Service is conditioned on your acceptance of and compliance with these Terms.
 These Terms apply to all visitors, users, and others who access or use the Service.